wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =
+Massive Feature Upgrade.
+Complete rebuild of Predictive Search database - Upgrade now for a faster, lighter and more powerful search engine.
+Includes 21 new features and 8 code Tweaks.

 = 2.2.10 =
 Maintenance Upgrade.
 Tested and Tweaked for full compatibility with WooCommerce 2.3.10 and WordPress 4.2.2